gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and entered the house's larger-than-most-people front hall.
 "Mama!" she called.
 "We're home!
-And the commander's come to call!"
+And the commander's come with!"

 Mama Roo poked her head out of the kitchen.
 "Heya, commander.
 Heya, Gumption."